The Curse of Dark Skin

 Let's specifically look at Mormon 9:6.
 "O then ye unbelieving, turn ye unto the Lord; cry mightily unto the Father in the name of Jesus, that perhaps ye may be found spotless, pure, fair, and white, having been cleansed by the blood of the Lamb, at that great and last day."

-In Jacob 3:8, one also learns that the skin color of the Lamanites could be whiter than those of the Nephites when they would appear before God's throne.
+In Jacob 3:8, one also learns that the skin color of the Lamanites could be whiter than those of the Nephites when they appear before God's throne.
+The LDS Church teaches Jacob 3:8-9 is speaking of physical skin color differences between the Nephites and Lamanites and associates it with spiritual cleanliness.

 According to 4 Nephi 1:14-17, 66 years had passed since the arrival of Christ to the 'Americas' (100 years from the birth of Christ).
 This was time when the happiest people on earth lived in the 'Americas.'
 Only righteous people existed.
 There were no Nephites, no Lamanites, "nor any manner of -ites."

 4 Nephi 1:45-46 records that the Nephites had become wicked like the Lamanites.
-There were no righteous except for only 3 disciples.
+There were no righteous except for only three disciples.
 Moroni 9:20 records that the Nephites even exceeded the wickedness of the Lamanites.
 The Nephites were said to have raped the Lamanite women, torturing them unto death, and then eating their flesh (Moroni 9:9-10).
-And in none of this did their skin color become dark.
+But in none of this did their skin color become dark.
+The sign of the curse never returns upon them.

 According to Mormon 1:13-14 (circa 322 A.D.), "wickedness did prevail upon the face of the whole land" and "there were no gifts from the Lord, and the Holy Ghost did not come upon any, because of their wickedness and unbelief."